silky/chrisdone-homepage/posts/twitter-problem-loeb.markdown

 verbiage.
 First, eta-reducing the locally defined lens `l` in my code removes the need for the `NoMonomorphismRestriction` extension, so I've removed that.
-Second, a rank-N type can also be used, but then the type signature is rather large and I'm unable to redouce it presently without reading more of the lens library.
+Second, a rank-N type can also be used, but then the type signature is rather large and I'm unable to reduce it presently without reading more of the lens library.

 ## Update on loeb